-General respiratory screening questions Yes No Do you have any new or worsening respiratory symptoms1 not already mentioned which suggest you may have a respiratory virus?
-Have you had a laboratory test confirmed respiratory virus/infection such as Influenza in the last 14 days?
+General respiratory screening questions Yes No Do you have any new or worsening respiratory symptoms not already mentioned which suggest you may have a respiratory virus?
+1

-Note for healthcare workers (HCWs) in relation to respiratory symptoms;
+General respiratory screening questions Yes Νο Have you had a laboratory test confirmed respiratory virus/infection such as Influenza in the last 14 days?
+2

-List of respiratory symptoms below may indicate a respiratory virus/infection;
+1 Note for healthcare workers (HCWs) in relation to respiratory symptoms;

-- Rhinorrhea (Runny nose)
+List of respiratory symptoms below may indicate a respiratory virus/infection; Rhinorrhea (Runny nose)

 - Congestion in the nasal sinuses or lungs

 - Sore throat

 - Sneezing

 - Coughing

-The following can also be symptoms of a respiratory virus/infection but may also be related to a non-respiratory cause therefore caution should be applied in allocation of these patients to the respiratory pathway in the absence of any symptoms noted above.
+The following can also be symptoms of a respiratory virus but may also be related to a nonrespiratory cause therefore caution should be applied in allocation of these patients to the respiratory pathway in the absence of any symptoms noted above.

 - Breathlessness

 - Wheezing or chest tightness

 - Myalgia (Muscle aches)

 - Fatigue (Tiredness)

 - Dyspnea (Shortness of breath)

-- If the service user advises of having had a test positive pathogen in the last 14 days, they should be placed according to the infective period for that specific pathogen and an assessment of any ongoing infectivity.
+- 2 If the service user advises of having had a test positive pathogen in the last 14 days, they should be placed according to the infective period for that specific pathogen and an assessment of any ongoing infectivity.
 Refer to A-Z of pathogens for details of individual pathogens.